LuisOlivaresJ/Learning_Varian_Daemon_Py/README.md

-# Learning Varian Daemon with Python
+# Learning Varian DICOM DB Daemon with Python

-This repository is dedicated to learn and explore the **Varian DICOM Service Daemon**.
+This repository is dedicated to learn and explore the **Varian DICOM Daemon Service**.
 It contains Python scripts and resources for understanding how to interact with and utilize the Varian Daemon functionality.

 ## Overview

-The Varian Daemon is a component of the Varian ecosystem that allow us to request data from the database, according to the DICOM standar.
-This repository will use the python libraries **pydicom** and **pynetdicom** in order to:
+The Varian Daemon is a component of the Varian ecosystem that allow us to request RT information that is stored in the Aria database.
+The purpose is to help to extract data according to the DICOM standar, for example, RT Images, RT Dose, CT Image Series, etc. This repository will use open-source Python libraries as **pydicom** and **pynetdicom** in order to:

-- Understand how to set up a Client Application Entity.
+- Understand how to set up a Client Application Entity (client).
 - Experiment with various services operations to request data.
 - Provide example code and documentation.